ctrueden/ctrueden.github.io/_pages/deus/SessionWed01.md

 Major Bradley asks whether he is a part of the UN Forces, to which Trenton admits he is not.
 Trenton is told that this is a military matter and there is no place for civilians.
 Major Bradley takes this opportunity to sell military service and convinces Trenton to sign up.
 The three of them take shuttle to the UN Forces headquarters, where they drop Trenton off at the recruitment office.

-((CharPublicOzzyie|Malcolm)) finds his way to the spaceport, talking to those who are concerned about their families in Percepi.
+[Malcolm](CharPublicOzzyie) finds his way to the spaceport, talking to those who are concerned about their families in Percepi.
 There is an offer to redirect folks to Laboro, but few if any are taking up those offers.
 A kind woman offers her ticket to Malcolm, which he graciously accepts.
 He goes around collecting messages, names, numbers, and requests from the various families.

 Arriving in Laboro, Malcolm does not learn much about the situation of any of the families he looks into.
 There is even less information about Percepi and no one going there.
 Learning that the UN Forces are in charge of looking into the matter, he heads for their headquarters.